Protect Lives. Change Lives.

-- To be at least 18 years at time of employment
+- to be at least 18 years old at the time of employment

-- Minimum 5 GCSEs at Grade C or above (including English and Maths), or equivalent qualification, or relevant work experience where basic English and Numerical skills will have been used.
+- and a minimum 5 GCSEs at Grade C or above (including English and Maths), or equivalent qualification, or relevant work experience where basic English and Numerical skills will have been used.

-- Ability to use and work on own initiative.
+- An ability to use and work on your own initiative.

-- Understanding of and commitment to equality and diversity.
+- An understanding of, and commitment to, equality and diversity.

 - an induction programme, including procedural training such as room searches, drug/alcohol testing, safeguarding, fire safety and working with offenders